skip to Main Content

 急忙 (jímáng)

-He found that she misunderstood, so he rushed to explain.
+He realized that she misunderstood, so he rushed to explain.

 Don’t hurry, take a break!